In Somerset, there are different types of school and pupil transfers will usually follow the stages shown below:

 If a school is under-subscribed, places can be offered to all applicants.
 If a school is over-subscribed, the over-subscription criteria for that school is applied to determine which children can be offered places.
 Different over-subscription criteria will apply, depending on the type of school:

-- for Community and Voluntary Controlled schools, the Local Authority over-subscription criteria will apply.
+- For Community and Voluntary Controlled (VC) schools, the Local Authority over-subscription criteria will apply.

-- for Voluntary Aided, Academies, Free Schools and Foundation schools, the Governing Body will apply their own published over-subscription criteria.
+- For Voluntary Aided, Academies, Free Schools and Foundation schools, the Governing Body or Academy Trust will apply their own published over-subscription criteria.

 You can find more information on the over-subscription criteria for all Somerset schools in the Secondary Admissions Guide.